savonet/liquidsoap/doc/content/replay_gain.md

 if you intent to stream large audio files.

 The replay gain metadata resolver is not enabled by default.
-You can do it by adding the following code in your script:
+You can do it by adding the following code to your script:
 ```liquidsoap
 enable_replaygain_metadata()
 ```

-2. Using the `replay_gain` protocol
+2. Using the `replay_gain:` protocol

 In this case, everytime you need replaygain information about a file, access it through your new protocol: for example,